We’re allowing umbrellas and heaters to prolong al fresco dining throughout the winter months.

 Enjoy your meal or drink, but stay safe.

-We have published our plans to provide new and additional space for cyclists and pedestrians in the heart of the capital to safely support businesses in Westminster and get the economy moving again.
+We have installed new and additional space for cyclists and pedestrians in the heart of the capital to safely support businesses in Westminster and allow people to get around.

-The council has been working to develop these important temporary proposals in conjunction with local groups and businesses.
-This will include the installation of 20 low-cost, temporary measures across all areas of the city.
+The council has developed these important temporary measures in conjunction with local groups and businesses.

-These schemes have been approved for delivery in the first phase.
+These schemes are being delivered.
 It is worth regularly checking as this list is subject to constant change.

 Updated 28 August 2020